-Count To: The Count To button allows the operator to adjust the Time Out setting.
+Count To: The Count To button is located on the Eye Settings screen and allows the operator to adjust the Time Out setting.
 Press the Count To button and enter a value on the numeric keypad to change the Time Out setting.